 - Warm Tones—Orange lines and backgrounds with gray fonts.

 The chosen styling will be apparent in the report view upon report creation.
-The only exception is the Details Alternate Row Color, which is not visible until the report has been shared as a PDF document.
+The only exception is the Details Alternate Row Color, which is not visible until the report has been shared as a PDF.

-Report styling is derived from items in the Reports system style, which you can add to a project.
+Report styling is derived from items in the Reports system style which can be added to a project.